OpenCyphal/nunavut/CONTRIBUTING.rst

 Coverage and Linting Reports
 ************************************************

-We publish the results of our coverage data to `Codacy`_ and the tox build will fail for any mypy or flake8 errors but you can view additional reports locally under the :code:`.tox` dir.
+We publish the results of our coverage data to `sonarcloud`_ and the tox build will fail for any mypy or flake8 errors but you can view additional reports locally under the :code:`.tox` dir.

 Coverage